moise-mulungu/mixed-react-projects/project-info/teamdm/tech/programming/programming-vocabulary.md

 ## mvc(model-view-controller)

 Model–view–controller (MVC) is a software design pattern commonly used for developing user interfaces that divides the related program logic into three interconnected elements.
-This is done to separate internal representations of information from the ways information is presented to and accepted from the user.
+This is done to **separate** internal **representation** of information **from** the information **presentation** to and accepted from the user.

 ## model

-The Model component corresponds to all the data-related logic that the user works with.
-This can represent either the data that is being transferred between the View and Controller components or any other business logic-related data.
-It can add or retrieve data from the database.
-It responds to the controller’s request because the controller can’t interact with the database by itself.
-The model interacts with the database and gives the required data back to the controller.
+The Model component corresponds to all the **data-related logic** that the user works with.
+- can represent either the data that
+  - is being transferred between the View and Controller components or
+  - any other business logic-related data.
+It
+- can add or retrieve data from the database.
+- responds to the controller’s request because the controller can’t interact with the database by itself.
+- interacts with the database and gives the required data back to the controller.

 ## view